thejohnfreeman/python-typeclasses/README.rst

        """Serialize a value to JSON."""

 We may optionally provide a default implementation.
-If we do not, the default behavior is to raise a :class:`NotImplementedError` diagnosing a missing instance for the specific type variable.
+If we do not, the default behavior is to raise a ``NotImplementedError`` diagnosing a missing instance for the specific type variable.

-The :func:`typeclass` decorator will add an :func:`instance` attribute to the method.
-Use that to decorate monomorphic implementations, giving it the type
+The ``typeclass`` decorator will add an ``instance`` attribute to the method.
-argument:
+Use that to decorate monomorphic implementations, giving it the type argument:

 .. code-block:: python